tekmarglobal/dart-api-client/README.md

 ## kiler-restapi-client@v1

-This generator creates TypeScript/JavaScript client that utilizes fetch-api.

 ### Building

-To build and compile the typescript sources to javascript use:
+To install the required dependencies and to build the typescript sources run:
 ```
 npm install
 npm run build
 ```

-### Publishing
+### publishing

-First build the package then run ```npm publish```
+First build the package then run ```npm publish dist``` (don't forget to specify the `dist` folder!)

-### Consuming
+### consuming

-Navigate to the folder of your consuming project and run one of the following commands.
+Navigate to the folder of your consuming project and run one of next commands.

 _published:_